shreystechtips/pythonbytes/projects/coils/README.md

 # PythonBytes Project In-Depth

+## Coils

 [Here is a link to this page.](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth)

 ### Coils

-Here we have all of the **Coils** from the PythonBytes worksheets.
-They are rephrased a little bit with the idea of suggesting projects.
+Here are the **Coils** from the PythonBytes worksheets.
+Please think about them as project suggestions.

 ### Starter Challenges